Women in comedy: Joan Rivers

-Joan Rivers (active from 1959–2014) was one of the first female comedians to utilize the "talk/conversational" method, one that was suited to television talk shows.
+Joan Rivers (active from 1959 to 2014) was one of the first female comedians to utilize the "talk/conversational" method, one that was suited to television talk shows.
 Unlike Phyllis Diller, who was quite unlike her comedic personality, the comedy of Joan Rivers more closely reflected her personality.
 She often drew on her own personal experiences as a self-proclaimed Jewish princess.
 Unlike her predecessors, Rivers did not downplay her attractiveness, but rather incorporated it into her riffs on life as a single woman.
-Still, her comedy was focused on the traditional problems of a woman (trying to find a boyfriend and husband, being a good wife etc).
+Still, her comedy was focused on the traditional problems of a woman (trying to find a boyfriend and husband, being a good wife etc.).

 Jane Curtin

 Jane Curtin was a part of the inaugural class of Not Ready for Prime Time Players on Saturday Night Live in 1975.
 On SNL, she was the anchor for Weekend Update and started in many well known skits including Coneheads.
-On Weekend Update, she served as the liberal counterpart to Dan Aykroyd’s conservative perspective.
+On Weekend Update, she served as the liberal counterpart to Dan Aykroyd's conservative perspective.
 In 2008, when asked about the environment at Saturday Night Live, Curtin said that female writers faced an extremely difficult battle, especially when cast member like John Belushi were actively working against them.
 While fundamentally believing that women are not capable of humor, he also would sabotage pieces written by women.
 Despite this atmosphere, Jane Curtin had a very successful career at SNL and went on to work on sitcoms, Broadway, and various movies.